 Tender marinated steak, flash grilled over high heat and topped with salsa, guacamole, shredded cheddar, and a sweet and spicy sriracha sauce.
-These steak tacos can please a couple or please a crowd.
+Top with guacamole, salsa, and cheese for steak tacos that will please a couple or please a crowd.

 I have a confession.
 James was traveling last week, so I had the pleasure of eating these steak tacos for three days in a row.
 Yep, three days.
 Truth is, I could still eat them today and maybe tomorrow too.
 They are that good.
 I think the secret is in the marinade, but it could be in the sweet and spicy sriracha sauce, or the from scratch guacamole, or maybe it’s the homemade salsa.